-Jake Hays is an associate at Goodwin Procter LLP in the firm’s Business Law Department and a member of its Technology and Life Sciences practice group.
+Jake Hays is an associate at Goodwin Procter LLP in the firm’s Business Law Department and a member of its Technology and Life Sciences practice groups.
 His work focuses on general corporate representation, venture capital financings, mergers and acquisitions, and public offerings.
 Mr. Hays counsels emerging growth companies in technology, life sciences, and clean tech at all stages of maturity, including formation, initial funding, expansion, and exit.
 He also serves as the Associate Chair of the New York Steering Committee for Goodwin’s Neighborhood Business Initiative (NBI), a program created to provide pro bono legal services to low-income entrepreneurs and small-business owners in underserved communities.
 Mr. Hays was designated a Pro Bono Star by Goodwin in 2017 and 2018 and has completed over 250 hours of pro bono service on a variety of matters in addition to his work with NBI, including the protection of endangered species (bird law) for the American Bird Conservancy and the prevention of wrongful convictions for the New England Innocence Project.

 From 2011-2017, Mr. Hays served as the Director of the Environmental Health Program at PSE and as a Research Associate at Weill Cornell Medicine, where he worked on public health, environmental, and ethical issues surrounding unconventional oil and gas development.
 He has also worked on various environmental matters at Natural Resources Defense Council, Riverkeeper, and Environmental Defense Fund.